Jyothi-O/fitness-booking-api/README.md

 ```
 ## Seed Data

 The fitness studio booking API comes preloaded with sample classes to help you test and explore the functionality easily.
-This seed data is located in the file:seed_data.py
+This seed data is located in the file: **seed_data.py**

 It includes Yoga, Zumba, and HIIT classes scheduled across multiple days with varied timings and available slots.

-The data is stored in a local SQLite database file named:fitness_booking.db
+The data is stored in a local SQLite database file named: **fitness_booking.db**

 This fitness_booking.db file is created automatically when you start the app.